Raid of the Redeswire: Battle

 One of the topics discussed during this meeting was an Englishman who had stolen some items from a Scotsman and who was supposedly in Forster's custody.
 Carmichael demanded that the man be delivered to Scotland for justice, but Forster replied the thief had taken "leg-bail" (escaped from custody) and could not be produced.
-This turned into an argument that involved personal insults from both parties, until members of the English contingent could no longer hold their temper and attacked, killing two men and wounding several others.
+This turned into an argument that involved personal insults from both parties, until members of the English contingent could no longer hold their temper and a fight broke out, which resulted in two Scots being killed and several others wounded.
 The Scots were forced to retreat, but during their flight they met up with another group from Jedburgh, who were late to the meeting.
 This gave the Scots an advantage and encouraged them to engage with the English.
 They began to break the English lines and in time, the English were routed: the Scots proved victorious, and drove the English off.
 George Heron was killed, along with his brother, John, and 23 other Englishmen.
 Forster, Francis Russell son of the Earl of Bedford, and several other nobles were captured, and the Scots conducted an impromptu raid, taking 300 cattle from local farms.

 Aftermath

 The prisoners were brought to James Douglas, 4th Earl of Morton, who was the regent for King James VI.
 This soon became embarrassing for the Scots, as the prisoners, who were being held at Dalkeith Castle, had likely been taken for their ransom value, although Regent Morton stated that it was to keep them from being killed in retaliation.
 Morton wrote a letter to Queen Elizabeth describing the events, and was about to send his envoy Nicolas Elphinstone to London, but she was outraged and sent Nicolas Errington and Henry Killigrew to demand immediate satisfaction.

 Regent Morton was directed to meet with Henry Hastings, 3rd Earl of Huntingdon, who was President of the Council of the North, to work out the details, and the two men were able to come to an amicable solution, as Morton was inclined not to anger Elizabeth, and she wanted to avoid a war.
 Forster, Cuthbert Collingwood, and the other prisoners had been treated with kindness and were released with gifts and an apology for being held.
 Carmichael was delivered to York as a prisoner for trial, but was acquitted as the English court found that Forster had engaged in an unprovoked attack.
+Elizabeth had made arrangements to reward her sympathisers among the Scottish nobility with pensions, but after Redeswire these plans were cancelled.